1991 Austin yogurt shop murders: Investigation and false convictions

-That there was no record of what was said to the men in the 1991 interrogations made it impossible to know whether the detectives had supplied information to the suspects in the initial interrogations.
-Such information could be used to implicate the suspects in later interrogations if they were to refer to it.
-Springsteen and Scott were sent to trial, entirely due to their self-incriminating statements.
-The prosecution went into great detail about the horrific nature of the crimes against the young victims but presented no hard evidence other than the confessions.
+Since there was no record of what was said to the men in the 1991 interrogations, it was impossible to know whether the detectives had supplied specific crime scene information to the suspects at that time.
+Such information, if recited back as their own "personal recollection" of the crime details in later interrogations, could be used to corroborate a false confession by the suspects.
+The four were arrested in September 1999; Welborn's charges were dropped in 2000, while Pierce was held in Travis County jail until 2003, when his charges were also dropped.

+Scott's and Springsteen's trials were held in 2001 and 2002, respectively.
+The prosecution went into great detail about the horrific nature of the crimes against the young victims but presented no hard evidence other than the false confessions given seven years after the crimes.
 The two were convicted of capital murder.
 Springsteen was sentenced to death and Scott was sentenced to life imprisonment.
-In 2005, Springsteen, who was 17 at the time, had his sentence commuted to life in prison by Governor Rick Perry as a result of Roper v.
+In 2005, Springsteen, who was 17 at the time of the murders, had his sentence commuted to life in prison by Governor Rick Perry as a result of Roper v.
 Simmons.

-The Texas Court of Criminal Appeals overturned both convictions in 2008, ruling that prosecutors had violated the Confrontation Clause the U.S. Constitution by using portions of the co-defendants alleged confessions at the trials when they could not be cross-examined by defense attorneys.
+The Texas Court of Criminal Appeals overturned both convictions in 2008, ruling that prosecutors had violated the Confrontation Clause of the U.S. Constitution by using portions of the co-defendants alleged confessions at the trials when they could not be cross-examined by defense attorneys.
 The men were freed in 2009.
 The prosecution intended to re-try both defendants, however forensic investigation showed that the DNA found in one of the victims was not theirs, nor was it that of the other two suspects implicated through confessions.
 The prosecution consequently abandoned its plans for a retrial.
 Texas courts later decided that those released were not entitled to compensation as they had not proven they did not commit the crime.